system-zero/system-zero/data/docs/la.md

     # var mdoc_string = code_string_for_evaluation: to_markdown ()
     # var code_string_for_evaluation = `var ....`: trim_leading_ws (4)
   # There aren't such functions yet, but this is the mechanism, which
-  # is quite more expressive, without cryptic Capital letters, that may
+  # is quite more expressive, without cryptic Capital letters.

-  # take an option, and are separated by a bar (to resemble pipes).
-But
-  # for this use is okey.
-SLang has such strings, with a couple of attributes
+  # SLang also has backquoted strings, with a couple of attributes that tune
-  # that tune the behavior at the parsing time, without to have to call a
+  # the behavior at the parsing time, without to have to call a filter later
-  # filter later to transform the string.
+  # to transform the string.

-  # Finally the "std" modules includes functions that deal with strings, and:
+  # Finally the "std" modules includes functions that deal with strings.
-  # there are also two special forms of the for loop, that can be used to loop
+  # There are also two special forms of the for loop, that can be used to loop
   # over strings, one with byte semantics and one with character semantics.
+  # Again this doesn't belong for now to this interface.

   var byte_semantics = "byte samntics"
   for |c| in byte_semantics {